Frequently Asked Questions

 - A: A Notice of Violation for a red-light violation is issued when your vehicle fails to stop at a clearly marked stop line or at any other stopping point described in the ordinance when facing a steady circular red signal.
 You will also be issued a Notice of Violation for a red-light violation if you do not come to a complete stop before making a right turn.

 - 4. How do I request a hearing?

 - A: To request a hearing, please follow the instructions on your Notice of Violation.
 You will receive notification by mail of the date, time, and location of your scheduled hearing.
-Once you have requested a hearing, if you have not received a notification of court date, you can call the court to verify the hearing request was received and to obtain the date, time, and location.
+Once you have requested a hearing, if you have not received a notification of court date, you can call the court or local issuing authority to verify the hearing request was received and to obtain the date, time, and location.